khaleel-alungal/khaleel-alungal/README.md

 #### Web Developer & IT Operations

-- 🔭 I’m currently working on a HSE Training - a training platform for Health and Safety department to train the staffs and workers in an organization.
+- 🔭 I’m currently working on HSE Training - a training platform for Health and Safety department to train the staffs and workers in an organization.
 - 🌱 I’m currently learning Angular and Spring Boot.
 - 💬 Ask me about anything related to Python , Django & IT Oprations.
 - 📫 You can get in touch with me by email at khaleel.alungal132@gmail.com.